McGillivray Boulevard Safety and Mobility Project

 McGillivray Boulevard is part of the major east-west corridor of the City’s transportation network, connecting SE 34th Street, McArthur Blvd, and McLoughlin Blvd.

-Goals
+Project Goals

-Community input was used to develop project goals.
+Community input was used to develop the project goals.
 During Phase 1, community members were asked to share how they use McGillivray Boulevard today, how they would like to use it in the future, and where they experience challenges when traveling on the corridor.

 The project goals are: